Sergey Chekhonin

-Sergey Vasil'evich Tchehonine (Chekhonin) (born in Valdayka, Novgorod province [now Lykoshino, Tver Oblast], 2 February 1878; died on the way from Germany to Paris, 23 February 1936) was a Russian graphic artist, portrait miniaturist, ceramicist, and illustrator.
+Sergey Vasil'evich Tchehonine (also Chekhonin; 2 February 1878 – 23 February 1936) was a Russian graphic artist, portrait miniaturist, ceramicist, and illustrator.

 Together with Heorhiy Narbut and Dmitry Mitrokhin, Chekhonin belongs to the second generation of the World of Art, the so-called artists who entered the union in the 1910s.
 Widely known as a graphics artist and creator of the so-called propaganda porcelain, he illustrated many Soviet publications, and even managed to invent a completely original way of multi-color printing on fabric.
 His works are in many museums of the USSR, and his artistic legacy is thoroughly diverse.

 Biography

 Sergey Chekhonin was the son a railroad machinist who worked on the Nicholas Railroad.
 At the age of fifteen he had to begin earning his own living.
 He worked as a clerk, a draftsman, and a cashier at the shipping station.
 In 1896 he arrived in Petrograd, where he studied at the Drawing School of the Imperial Society for the Encouragement of the Arts until 1897 and at the Tenishev school until 1900, being for some time a pupil of Ilya Repin, a member of the association "World of Art".
 In addition, Chekhonin thoroughly studied the art of ceramics and began his career as a pottery artist, having to take part in the decoration of many large buildings at the beginning of the twentieth century, such as the "Metropol" hotel in Moscow.